Black Adam (film): Development

 New Line Cinema began the development of a Shazam feature film in the early 2000s, based on the DC Comics character Captain Marvel.
 The title came from the wizard Shazam who gives the hero his powers, with DC unable to use the title Captain Marvel due to legal issues.
 Peter Segal signed on to direct the film in April 2006, and Dwayne Johnson was approached about portraying Captain Marvel later that year.
 By November 2007, Johnson was also interested in the film's antagonist, Black Adam, and had received positive responses from fans about him possibly playing that character.
-Development on the film was placed on hold by January 2009, but had begun again by April 2014 when Warner Bros. (the parent company of New Line) and DC began planning a slate of superhero films for its shared universe, the DC Extended Universe (DCEU).
+Development on the film was placed on hold by January 2009, but had begun again by April 2014 when Warner Bros.
+Pictures (the parent company of New Line) and DC began planning a slate of superhero films for its shared universe, the DC Extended Universe (DCEU).
 That August, Johnson said he was still attached to the film but had not yet decided if he would play Captain Marvel or Black Adam.
 A month later, Johnson announced that he would portray Black Adam.
 Johnson was paid $22.5 million for his involvement.

 In January 2017, Johnson met with DC's Geoff Johns to discuss the project after studio executives grew concerned that an actor of Johnson's profile was being used as a villain and supporting character in the film instead of starring in it.
 Following that meeting, they decided to split the project into two films: Shazam!
 (2019), starring the hero Captain Marvel, whom DC had since rebranded as Shazam; and Black Adam, with Johnson starring as the title antihero.
 Johnson said the two characters would meet onscreen in the future.
 Johns confirmed in July that Johnson would not appear in Shazam!, though his likeness is used in that film for a magical hologram of Black Adam conjured by the wizard Shazam.